-When Luke’s brother and family came to town (for more see Zachary:2 months) we took the opportunity to ride the Centralia-Chehalis railroad.
+When L’s brother and family came to town we rode the local railroad.
 We had the option of sitting in a covered outdoor car or indoors both with bench seating.
 With two little ones we went for the indoor option.

-Once the steam train started we finished our lunch while farms and houses went by.
-There was no narration across the speakers just talking among passengers.
-As we traveled along the Chehalis River, the friendly staff offered the children a few pieces of candy.
+Once the steam train started we finished our lunch while farms and houses went by. .
+As we traveled along the friendly staff offered the children a few pieces of candy.
 We took the shorter of the rides so about a half hour in, the train stopped, drove by us, and hooked up on the other end.
-Our older nephew Matthew really enjoyed watching this.
+Our older nephew really enjoyed watching this.

 On our way back to the train station we saw a civil war re-enactment taking place on a farm not far away; we decided to check it out.
-We drove out to the farm payed to enter and got our wristbands.
-Ruth and I stayed at the car to feed the babies while Luke and Nathan took the kids to watch the reenactment.
+We drove out to the far, payed to enter and got our wristbands.
+My Sis-in-law and I stayed at the car to feed the babies while L and his bro took the kids to watch the reenactment.
 It was loud, even from the car, and we were surprised how many times they used the cannon.
-The reenactment was just ending as we came into the grounds.
-Both sides had period accurate costumes, flags, weapons, and infantry.
-We saw quite a few women soldiers too.

 And that was our warm summer day set in the 1800’s.